Hall-Erik/recipebox-django-ng/README.md

 Run `python manage.py runserver` for a dev server.
 The app will automatically reload if you change any of the source files.

+### Frontend

+Open a terminal in the ng_frontend directory and run `npm install`

+Run `npm start` for a dev server.
+Navigate to `http://localhost:4200/`.
+The app will automatically reload if you change any of the source files.

 ## Running unit tests

 Run `python manage.py test` to execute the tests.

+## Building the Frontend

+The build process uses a Python script called `ng2django`.
+So, be sure to use an environment where you have installed dependencies with `pip install -r requirements.txt`.

+Then you can `cd` into the `ng_frontend` directory.
+Run `npm run build`.